IBM-DocumentHub/Documentation/README.md

 # IBM DocumentHub

-IBM DocumentHub is a lightweight, modern CMS, created with the latest architecture and technologies and is compatible with the latest frameworks.
-IBM DocumentHub can handle content from GitHub and by API.
+**DocumentHub is a lightweight content management system, which stores the content in GitHub**, in a human friendly format, which can be easily managed from GitHub UI or any other editor.

 Home page: [developer.ibm.com/edge/documenthub](https://developer.ibm.com/edge/documenthub)

-# Why IBM DocumentHub?
+## Why IBM DocumentHub?

 **For better websites in a shorter time and at lower costs.**